digicatapult/ui-component-library/README.md

 ## Installation / Adding to the Package.json

 `@digicatapult/ui-component-library` are available as an [npm package](https://www.npmjs.com/package/@digicatapult/ui-component-library).
-This should get instlled along with `n` In order to use your local version in the project please use `npm link` more on it -> [here](https://docs.npmjs.com/cli/v10/commands/npm-link) and below in this document
+This should get installed along with `n` In order to use your local version in the project please use `npm link` more on it -> [here](https://docs.npmjs.com/cli/v10/commands/npm-link) and below in this document

 ```sh
 // with npm